torloneg/fabulator-en/SDK.md

 To install the Python libraries you can follow the instructions at this url [https://github.com/torloneg/fabulator-sdk-python](https://github.com/torloneg/fabulator-sdk-python)

 ## NODEJS
-To install the Python libraries you can follow the instructions at this url [https://github.com/torloneg/fabulator-sdk-javascript](https://github.com/torloneg/fabulator-sdk-javascript)
+To install the NODEJS libraries you can follow the instructions at this url [https://github.com/torloneg/fabulator-sdk-javascript](https://github.com/torloneg/fabulator-sdk-javascript)

 ## .NET
-To install the Python libraries you can follow the instructions at this url [https://github.com/torloneg/fabulator-sdk-csharp](https://github.com/torloneg/fabulator-sdk-csharp)
+To install the C# libraries you can follow the instructions at this url [https://github.com/torloneg/fabulator-sdk-csharp](https://github.com/torloneg/fabulator-sdk-csharp)

 {% hint style="info" %}